makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 Since 2012, SplitIt has been a leading BNPL solution, allowing customers to use their own credit card and spread the cost of their purchase over time.
 Unlike other "buy now, pay later" options, SplitIt doesn't charge any interest or fees, making it a more affordable option for responsible credit card users.

-They were founded in NY and [last raised $100 million](https://www.afr.com/technology/splitit-raises-100-million-to-tap-us-uk-boom-20200805-p55isl) in late 2020.
+They were founded in NY and <a href="https://www.afr.com/technology/splitit-raises-100-million-to-tap-us-uk-boom-20200805-p55isl">last raised $100 million</a> in late 2020.
 Their mission is to provide a better way for customers to buy the things they need and want, without having to worry about interest or fees.

 ### Sezzle